Las Vegas shooting: Remembering the fallen

 Brian Fraser

-Brain Fraser, 39, was at the music festival with his family and friends and was headed closer to the stage to hear his favorite song by Jason Aldean when the gunfire began.
-Fraser was struck and killed.
+Brain Fraser, 39, was at the music festival with his family and friends and was headed closer to the stage to hear his favorite song by Jason Aldean when the gunfire erupted.

 “He served as my rock and my mentor,” Nick Arellano, Fraser’s stepson, told the Orange County Register.
 “He became my dad and my father figure.
 He helped anyone who asked.
 That’s why people loved and adored him.”